ipavanraja-r/ipavanraja-r/README.md

 <h1 align="center">Hi 👋, I'm Pavan Raja</h1>
-<h3 align="center">A Cybersecurity and hardware hacking specialist with a strong background in embedded system security, focused on WiFi, USB, and microcontroller-based hacking projects.
+<h3 align="left">A Cybersecurity and hardware hacking specialist with a strong background in embedded system security, focused on WiFi, USB, and microcontroller-based hacking projects.
 My work aims to develop and test innovative methods for hardware security and device exploitation.</h3>

-<h3 align="center">Experienced in Android app development, full stack web development, and digital marketing.
+<h3 align="left">Experienced in Android app development, full stack web development, and digital marketing.
 Passionate about delivering high-performance digital solutions that meet client needs across platforms and industries.
 Skilled in both front-end and back-end technologies, and dedicated to creating engaging, user-friendly experiences.</h3>

 <p align="center">
   <a href="https://github.com/ryo-ma/github-profile-trophy">